ZupIT/charlescd/docs/reference/circles.md

 Circles indicate clients segmentation and also support the version management created for a specific audience.

 Once the right people are chosen to have access to your release associated to a circle, Charles will generate a [**series of business or performance metrics**](https://docs.charlescd.io/v/v0.2.1-en/reference/metrics).
-This information will give you better hypothesis results or even a better view on a feature in analysis and that will enable more assertive tests.
+This information will give you better hypotheses results or even a better view on a feature in analysis and that will enable more assertive tests.

 ## Active and inactive circles

-The existence of releases defines if a circle is active or not, which is the implemented versions for users segmentation.
+The existence of releases defines if a circle is active or not, which are the implemented versions for users segmentation.
 Therefore, active circles have implemented releases while the inactive circle doesn't have any.